EdwardBetts/FincLab/README.md

 - Fetching data.
 Daily stock information in major stock exchanges (U.S., Australia, and China) are downloaded from Yahoo!
 Finance.
+- Need to do customizable YQL search (rather than relying on pandas-datareader to load stock information, as the industry classification is important (and other stock news data).
 - Back testing.
 A back-testing platform to explore investment strategies and to simulate investment returns using historical data.
 - Real-time trading integration.
 Real-time trading integration with multiple